AARP Hearing Center

 Established: 1936

-In the ‘80s, the number of Big Boys topped out at about 950 nationwide.
+In the ’80s, the number of Big Boys topped out at about 950 nationwide.
 But that proved to be too many, and overexpansion left the brand heavy with debt.
-By 2000, when the Elias Brothers Corporation (which bought the franchise from Marriott in 1987) filed for Chapter 11 bankruptcy protection, only 455 Big Boy restaurants remained.
+By 2000, when Elias Brothers Corp. (which bought the franchise from Marriott in 1987) filed for Chapter 11 bankruptcy protection, 455 Big Boy restaurants remained.

-Current status: Big Boy still has a small — and, the new owners hope, growing — physical presence.
-The Burbank location, which opened in 1949 and was deemed a California Point of Historical Interest in 1992, is the oldest remaining Big Boy.
-It continues to operate (complete with carhop service and weekly classic car shows), along with 73 other locations, mainly in Michigan with a few in California, North Dakota and Ohio.
+Current status: Bob’s Big Boy still has a small physical presence.
+The Burbank location, which opened in 1949 and was deemed a California point of historical interest in 1992, is the oldest remaining Big Boy.
+It continues to operate, complete with carhop service and weekly classic car shows, along with 52 other locations — mainly in Michigan, with a few in California, Nevada, North Dakota and Ohio.